seshachalam-yv/gardener/docs/proposals/28-immutable-etcd-backups.md

 Additionally, to provide operational flexibility, the annotation `shoot.gardener.cloud/skip-hibernation-backup` can be used.
 Allows operators to skip the backup process during hibernation if set to "true".

 ### Lifecycle of Immutable Settings

 - **Creation:** Specified upon creating a backup configuration and embedded into the backup bucket specifications.
 - **Modification:** Immutable settings cannot be disabled or reduced once set.
 - **Deletion:** Ensures data remains protected for the entire retention period, even if the shoot is deleted.
 Backup entries are removed after the `controllers.backupEntry.deletionGracePeriodHours`.

-### Excluding Snapshots Under Specific Circumstances:
+### Excluding Snapshots Under Specific Circumstances

 Given that immutable backups cannot be deleted, there are scenarios, such as corrupted snapshots or other anomalies, where certain snapshots must be skipped during the restoration process.
 To facilitate this:

 - **Custom Metadata Tags**: Utilize custom metadata to mark specific objects (snapshots) that should be bypassed.
 To exclude a snapshot from the restoration process, attach custom metadata to it with the key `x-etcd-snapshot-exclude` and value `true`.
 This method is officially supported as demonstrated in the [etcd-backup-restore PR](https://github.com/gardener/etcd-backup-restore/pull/776).

 ## Rationale for a Four-Day Immutability Period

 The policy maintains four days of delta snapshots and thirty days of full snapshots.
 A four-day immutability period ensures all objects are protected for at least this duration, balancing protection with operational flexibility.

 ## Compatibility

 Updates will be required in the [Seed backup section](https://github.com/gardener/gardener/blob/master/pkg/apis/core/v1beta1/types_seed.go#L119-L132) of the Gardener API under `providerConfig`, ensuring backwards compatibility with existing setups where immutability is not enabled.

 ## Implementation Steps

 1. Implement admission webhooks for validating immutability settings at the seed level.
 2. Develop mechanisms to manage backup processes for hibernated shoots, considering the new immutability constraints.

+## Operational Considerations

+It has to be noted that once immutability is enabled for a seed, disabling is not allowed.